JL907/Sett/README.md

     * Bonus damage will appear as a yellow color
     * Bonus damage bypasses armor
 * The Show Stopper's bonus damage is now 5% up from 2.5%
+* The Show Stopper's base damage is now 1200% down from 1600%
 * Haymaker's base damage is now 1600% down from 2100%
 * Haymaker's bonus damage is now +50% of expended grit + 2.5% every 4 levels. (changed from +50% + 10% every 4 levels)